micheldavrdz/Chat-IRT/README.md

 ### Prerequisites

-For the project to work, it is necessary to have an NodeJS installed
+For the project to work, it is necessary to have NodeJS installed
 - [NodeJS](https://nodejs.org/en/)

 ### Installing